UKGC Marketing Guidelines

 Display, show or feature anyone under the age of 25 in advertising content.

 Display, link or encourage gambling to seduction, sexual success, or enhanced attractiveness.
+Examples include but are not limited to:

 • The use of an attractive model to show the success of gambling.